William Cruz

 -

-Husband, Dad and Cartoonist
+Husband, Dad and Cartoonist.

 William's primary function is to facilitate communication among students with hearing impairment, their hearing peers, the classroom teacher, and other personnel in the school system.